gflze/CSGO-ZE-Configs/README.md

 {
     "0"
     {
-        "name"              ""//name of the item to show in chat "shortname"         ""//name of the item to show in scoreboard "color"             ""//colour to use in chat (refer to the colour list below) "buttonclass"       "func_button"//leave as is
-        "filtername"        ""//targetname of the filter (if applicable, see below) "hasfiltername"     ""//true if the item uses a filter entity to check the user, false otherwise "blockpickup"       "false"//always false
+        "name"              "" //name of the item to show in chat "shortname"         "" //name of the item to show in scoreboard "color"             "" //colour to use in chat (refer to the colour list below) "buttonclass"       "" //what classname the button entity uses, usually just func_button "filtername"        "" //filtername that the items filter entity uses (if applicable, see below) "hasfiltername"     "" //true if the item uses a filter entity to check the user, false otherwise "blockpickup"       "false" //always false
-        "allowtransfer"     ""//true for human items, false for zm items "forcedrop"         ""//true for human items, false for zm items "chat"              "true"//always true
+        "allowtransfer"     "" //true for human items, false for zm items "forcedrop"         "" //true for human items, false for zm items "chat"              "true" //always true
-        "hud"               "true"//always true
+        "hud"               "true" //always true
-        "hammerid"          ""//hammerid of the weapon_ entity for the item "mode"              ""//1 = spam protection only, 2 = cooldown, 3 = limited uses, 4 = limited uses with cooldown, 5 = cooldown that only gets triggered after all maxuses are used
+        "hammerid"          "" //hammerid of the weapon_ entity for the item "mode"              "" //0 = nothing 1 = spam protection only, 2 = cooldown, 3 = limited uses, 4 = limited uses with cooldown, 5 = cooldown that only gets triggered after all maxuses are used
-        "maxuses"           ""//max uses of the item (if applicable) "cooldown"          ""//cooldown of the item (if applicable) "maxamount"         ""//how many instances of this item can exist }
+        "maxuses"           "" //max uses of the item (if applicable) "cooldown"          "" //cooldown of the item (if applicable) "maxamount"         "" //how many instances of this item can exist }
 }
 ```